-WordPress allows you to pick from thousands of designs (called themes) and then install them in a couple of clicks!
+WordPress allows you to pick from thousands of designs (called themes) to build your website, and then install them in only a few clicks!

 To begin, log in to your WordPress admin panel and go to Appearance → Themes.
 From there, click on Add New.